nicholasbs/buffet/README.md

 * Format empty lists better when printing types (e.g., `[]` instead of `[NilClass]).

-* Type errors should print an error and return to the REPL (leaving *reg* unchanged) instead of exiting.

 * Nicer error messages in general.

 * Update docs to reflect new output formatting.